James Ha: Trials in Europe

-James Ha went back to Hong Kong in January 2012 for Lunar New Year celebration and ended the two months training but Birmingham City abandoned him after the holidays.
+Ha returned to Hong Kong in January 2012 for Lunar New Year celebration and ended the two months training but Birmingham City abandoned him after the holidays.
 In accordance with Dani Cancela's suggestion, Kitchee sent Ha to Sevilla Atlético for further training.
-Lamentably, he went back to Hong Kong in early April 2012.
+Lamentably, he returned to Hong Kong in early April 2012.

 Back To Kitchee

-After a year for academic study and trial in Europe, Kitchee general manager Ken Ng announced that James Ha would be back to Kitchee in 2012–13 season.
+After a year of academic study and trial in Europe, Kitchee general manager Ken Ng announced that Ha would be back to Kitchee in 2012–13 season.

+Southern

+After spending several years on loan from Kitchee, Ha transferred to Southern where he played there for seven seasons before he was released in 2022.
+He then retired from professional football.

 International career

 2010–11

-In 2010, the Hong Kong Football Association have decided to play James Ha in an age group above his age.
+In 2010, the Hong Kong Football Association decided to play Ha in an age group above his age.
 Ha was just 17 when he played for the Hong Kong national under-23 football team at the exhibition matches against Guangdong under-23 team in 2010.
 His outstanding performance in those two exhibition matches gave rise to that he can be the regular player of Hong Kong under-23 team.

 Ha was called up to the under-23 squad for the first formal game for their friendly against Chinese Taipei on 24 January 2011.
-He scored his under-23 international goal in the match two days later, which against Chinese Taipei too.
+He scored his under-23 international goal in the match two days later against Chinese Taipei too.
 For the first preliminary round of 2012 Summer Olympics against Maldives, he was sent to the field by head coach Tsang Wai Chung both two matches and he scored a total of four goals.

 He was also named in the under-23 list squad for second preliminary round of 2012 Summer Olympics against Uzbekistan, but did not feature in the first leg at the Uzbek stadium, which lost by a goal.
 Before the second leg, some media in Hong Kong claimed that Ha was the 'secret weapon' of Hong Kong team.
 In the second leg, Hong Kong astonishingly opted defending formation and caused two losing goals to put Uzbekistan 2–0 up in 20 minutes.
 Ha replaced Au Yeung Yiu Chung in 34th-minute as winger and played as target man in second half.
-However, in a match in which Hong Kong were generally regarded as having underachieved and Uzbekistan won 3–0 on aggregate, he was widely considered one of the few successes of the Hong Kong under-23 squad.
+However, in a match in which Hong Kong was generally regarded as having underachieved and Uzbekistan won 3–0 on aggregate, he was widely considered one of the few successes of the Hong Kong under-23 squad.